What About Mimi?

-What About Mimi? is a Canadian animated children's television series.
-The show was produced by Decode Entertainment and Studio B Productions (then DHX Media, now WildBrain).
-The show was first premiered on Teletoon (now Cartoon Network Canada) on October 4, 2000 with the final episode airing on August 14, 2002, leading up to three seasons and 39 episodes overall.
+What About Mimi? is a Canadian animated children's television sitcom created by Chris Bartleman and Blair Peters.
+The show was produced by Decode Entertainment and Studio B Productions.
+The show was first premiered on Teletoon on October 4, 2000 with the final episode airing on August 14, 2002, leading up to three seasons and 39 episodes overall.

 Plot

 The show that focuses on Mimi Mortin, a clever, redheaded girl in the sixth grade who lives in the Canadian town of Starfish Bay with two friends, Elaine and Russell, her family, and her rival Sincerity.